 As more outdoors enthusiasts hit the trails on foot, mountain bike and by other means, interactions between cougars and humans have increased.
 Cougars, also known as mountain lions or pumas, range mainly in the western part of the U.S. The Florida panther, a puma subspecies, is the only member of the family in the East.
 Small numbers of these panthers live in South Florida, mainly in the Everglades.

 Cougars are extremely strong, stealthy and dangerous animals.
 They can stalk humans as prey.
 Cougar attacks are rare in the U.S., ranging from about 12 to 20 per year.
 Still, it’s smart to be prepared if your recreation takes you into cougar country.

 A few simple steps can help protect you.
 Most cougar attacks occur on solo hikers or bikers, so travel in a group if you can.

 If you do encounter a big cat on your own, make yourself look as large as possible.
 Create some noise to scare the animal off.
 You want to let the cat know you’re not an easy meal.

 Bear spray, as outlined by the EPA, is only approved for use on bears.
-However, other hiking safety products like can deter animals before you near them on the trail.
+However, other hiking safety products like bells and safety horns can deter animals before you near them on the trail.